ImMALWARE/zapret-magisk/README_EN.md

 On the Domains tab, you can add/remove domains by editing **autohosts** and **ignore**.

 On the Config tab, you can edit the config.

+On the IP-addresses tab, you can edit `ipset.txt` file.

 On the Check tab, the script will check the connection to all domains from `autohosts.txt` with the current strategy.
 ### Commands